-There are two main reasons why people think about pleading guilty after being charged with a crime: There are those who believe they are guilty, and there are those who don’t think it is worth it to put up a fight.
+There are two main reasons people think about pleading guilty after being charged with a crime: Those who believe they are guilty and there are those who don’t think it is worth it to put up a fight.
 But, while pleading guilty might seem like your best option, doing so can be extremely dangerous, and you need to consult with a South Carolina criminal defense lawyer before you admit to committing a crime in open court.

 What are the Consequences of Pleading Guilty in South Carolina?

 Pleading guilty to a crime can have serious consequences in South Carolina—and these consequences only start with your criminal sentence.

 In South Carolina, all crimes carry the potential for jail or prison time.
 Furthermore, unlike other states—where imprisonment for a year or longer is generally the dividing line between a felony and misdemeanor offenses—even some misdemeanors carry up to three-year sentences under South Carolina law.

 When facing a criminal charge, it is essential to know what penalties are on the table.
 Most crimes fall into one of nine “classes” in South Carolina (six classes of felonies and three classes of misdemeanors), but there are some notable exceptions.
 Each class has a specified maximum jail term; and, if you plead guilty without legal representation, there is a good chance that you will end up facing the maximum sentence.